roadrunner-server/roadrunner-docs/docs/en/customization/events-bus.md

 ```

 > **Note**
-> Important note: you don't need to import your custom event types into the subscriber.
+> You don't need to import your custom event types into the subscriber.
 You only need to know the name
 > of that event and pass a string to the subscriber.